Frequently Asked Questions

-At the moment due to the nature of COVID-19 we are only adopting out in the local area; Lancashire and Greater Manchester as we are based in Bolton.
+At the moment we are only adopting out in the local area; Lancashire and Greater Manchester as we are based in Bolton.

 1. Fill out the quick questionnaire found at the bottom of the Pets for Adoption page.
-Alternatively send a message to the Saving Strays inbox on Facebook, email us, or message us through the contact us page of the website.
+Alternatively send a message to the Saving Strays Animal Rescue inbox on Facebook, email us, or message us through the contact us page of the website.

 2. Once the completed questionnaire is received the Home Check Team (HCT) will take a look at it and ask any clarification questions if necessary.